Capillary/ecom-api-document/source/includes/_order.md

 shippingmode |  Pass the shipping mode that you want to associate with the order.
-However, the API does not validate/calculate on the provided shipping mode shippingamount | Pass the shipping charge for the specific item (Order item level) shippingdiscount | Pass the discount amount on the shipping charge (Order item level discount) linediscount |  Pass the order item level line discount
+However, the API does not validate/calculate on the provided shipping mode shippingamount | Pass the shipping charge for the specific item (Order item level) shippingdiscount | Pass the discount amount on the shipping charge (Order item level discount) linediscount |  Pass the line item level discount of the order